SWEN900072021/Resources/how_to/2021/java_postgresql.md

     String username = "lrosa";
     String userPassword = "test";
     try {
-        // This is returning a connection to the database conn = connection();
+        // This is using the method we created above to return a connection to the database to execute the query conn = connection();

         findStatement = conn.prepareStatement(sql);